Westport Divorce Attorney

 Even when the grounds for obtaining a divorce are not at issue, the "cause of the breakdown" of the marriage is one of many factors the court must consider in resolving any disputes which the parties cannot resolve themselves.
 This is why you will hear people discuss the other spouse’s misdeeds and “faults”.

-Proven & Trusted Divorce Representation
+Proven & Trusted Divorce Representation in Westport

 At our firm, we offer creative strategies and think long-term to put you in the best position possible.
 Our attorneys are experienced in representing clients in litigation, mediation and arbitration.
 The firm is technologically proficient.
 Since the pandemic began, we have conducted one remote custody trial which lasted more than 10 weeks, as well as many, shorter, remote hearings, depositions and conferences.